BestGuide is reader supported and may earn affiliate commission. Learn More.

 Is SureCam a good dash cam?

-Yes, it is a commercial-grade dash cam designed for durability and connectivity.
-Unlike consumer dash cams, it is tamper-resistant and automatically uploads incident footage to the cloud.
+Yes, SureCam is a commercial-grade dash cam designed for durability and connectivity.
+Unlike consumer dash cams, it is tamper-resistant and automatically uploads incident footage to the cloud, which makes it well suited for fleet liability protection.

 Does SureCam record all the time?